Greengamefire/Mario-Kart-World-Manual-AP/README.md

 You have the option to turn on or off the Open World, Mirror Mode, Knockout Tour, Grand Prix, The 1, 2, and 3 star Trophies, Randomized Tracks, P Switches, Peach Medalians, and ?
 Mark Panels for a lot of customization of the dificulty that you want to have or how long you want it to be

-Note: If Randomized tracks is on you can use VS. Mode
+Note: If Randomized tracks is on you can use VS. Mode and **Death link is from every Lakitu Save**

 You also have 11 goals, those being